 Chlorella is available as a supplement in liquid, powder, or tablet form.

-People can add chlorella powder to salad dressings, beverages, and baked goods to boost their nutritional value.
+People can add chlorella powder to salad dressings, beverages, and baked goods

 The mice tolerated the diet well and did not show any signs of damage to their liver, heart, or kidney functions.
 They also absorbed similar levels of protein to mice who consumed a soy based diet.